 Wainwright Population: 556 (2010 US Census Population)

 There is a place far above the Arctic Circle where coastal bluffs rise out of the ocean and only a small peninsula stands between a community and the sea.
-In this place, our people have lived in rhythm of the natural world since a time of most ancient memory, living in balance with, and depending on walrus, whale, caribou and fish.
+In this place, our people have lived in the rhythm of the natural world since a time of most ancient memory, living in balance with, and depending on walrus, whale, caribou, and fish.

 Here in Wainwright, a subsistence way of life continues and our Iñupiat people – descendants of the Kuugmiut (people of the Kuk River) and the Utuqqagmiut (people of the Utukok River) come together for Nalukataq, to celebrate the return of the whales and dance in the way of our ancestors.

 When you collaborate with the Arctic Slope Community Foundation, you are investing in Wainwright.
 You are giving strength to everyone who lives here.